YodaSpock/Coup/README.md

-# Coup
+# We Are Wizards

-Coup is a mobile cooperative strategy game based on the popular board game Coup.
+We Are Wizards is a mobile cooperative strategy game based on the popular board game Coup.

 The game is developed by Isaac Spanier - [YodaSpock](https://github.com/YodaSpock) and Daniel Schubert - [danielisgr8](https://github.com/danielisgr8)

 **[Coup Official Rules](https://www.ultraboardgames.com/coup/game-rules.php)**

-# Todo
+## Todo

 ### Daniel